gsteixeira/neuralnetwork-cobol/README.md

 # A Neural Network in Cobol

-A feed forward neural network in Cobol :)
+A deep neural network in Cobol :)

+## Features:

+- Support for multiple hidden layers.
+Thus Deep Neural Networks.
+- Configurable non linear function.
+Supports: **sigmoid**, **leaky relu**
+- Built in pure Cobol.

 With configurable logistical function, you can use *sigmoid* or *leaky relu*.

-By using relu, and randomizing input, a 100% accuracy can be achieved by as few as 500 epochs!
+By using relu, and randomizing input, a 99% accuracy can be achieved by as few as 500 epochs!

 ## usage: